 Since the days of being the first and only hotel in Thamel, the packed tourist district of Kathmandu, it’s become something of an institution.
 It’s close to everywhere and its gate is the meeting point that nobody can mistake.
 As a guidebook put it, “Kathmandu Guest House acts as a magnet for mountaineers, pop stars, actors and eccentric characters.”
 Even the Beatles stayed here in 1968.

-Kathmandu Guest House prides itself on being affordable to all budgets, from those looking to treat themselves to total comfort in elegantly modern suites, to volunteers and scholars who take the famous no-frills rooms on the first floor.
+Kathmandu Guest House prides itself on being affordable to all budgets, from those looking to treat themselves to total comfort in elegantly modern suites, to volunteers and scholars who take the famous no-frills rooms.